 Start off on a good foot!
 As we stated before, you’ll need to get customers’ mobile numbers first to start sending SMS marketing campaigns.

 To do this, offer a valuable exchange such as a discount or free gift to get customers.
-This will incentivize potential customers to make their first purchase or give away their personal information.
+This will incentivise potential customers to make their first purchase or give away their personal information.
 Not only does this get them on your customer list (for repeat purchases), there’s also the benefit to customers of future discounts and special offerings.

 2. Engage in a text-based loyalty program that rewards